-According to the National Highway Traffic Safety Administration, in 2011, 69,000 pedestrians suffered injury in accidents and an additional 4,432 were killed in the United States.
+According to the National Highway Traffic Safety Administration, in 2011, 69,000 pedestrians suffered injuries in accidents and an additional 4,432 were killed in the United States.
 Pedestrians usually have very little to no protection if they are hit by motor vehicles, which is why the injuries sustained in pedestrian accidents can be severe, permanently disabling, or fatal.
 In many cases, pedestrians who have been hit by a motor vehicle deserve to recover for their injuries if the driver was not at fault.
 However, drivers will often work to show the pedestrian was the party who caused the accident and therefore should not be able to recover.
 If you have been injured, it is important that you contact a Coweta County pedestrian accident attorney as soon as possible to discuss whether or not you have a case.

 Many times, drivers are at fault in pedestrian accidents.
 Common reasons a driver was at fault include: